MikroElektronika/mikrosdk_click_v2/clicks/uart1wire/README.md

 #### Example key functions :

-- This function sends an 8-bit command to the click module.
+- This function sends an 8-bit command to the Click module.
 > void uart1wire_write_command ( uart1wire_t *ctx, uint8_t cmd );

 - This function reads the temperature from DALLAS one wire temperature sensors.